bruhtus/package-backup/README.md

-# Manjaro Package List Backup
+# Manjaro Package List Backup and Restore

 This repo is for my package list backup so that i can re-install all my package without remembering all of them.